-The Company accounts for employee share-based compensation in accordance with the guidance in ASC 718, Share-based Payments by measuring and recognizing compensation expense for all share-based payments based on estimated grant date fair values for equity settled awards and year-end fair values for cash settled awards.
+The Company accounts for employee share-based compensation in accordance with the guidance in ASC 718, Share-based Payments, by measuring and recognizing compensation expense for all share-based payments based on estimated grant date fair values for equity settled awards and year-end fair values for cash settled awards.
 Equity-settled and cash-settled awards granted to employees by the Company include both time-based and performance-based awards and are subject to the achievement of varying participation thresholds and contingent conditions prior to being eligible to participate in distributions from Vector Cambium Holdings (Cayman), LP ("VCH, LP").
-For the years ended December 31, 2016, 2017, and 2018, both equity-settled and cash-settled awards had not met all of the contingent conditions.
+For the years ended December 31, 2016, 2017, and 2018 and the three months ended March 31, 2019 (unaudited), both equity-settled and cash-settled awards had not met all of the contingent conditions.
 Accordingly, the Company has not recognized any share-based compensation expense in its consolidated financial statements.
 The Company continues to review these participation thresholds and conditions to determine when share-based compensation expense will be recognized.